 Does your group have a particular skill or desire to provide support for one of our education or ministry programs?
 We run a weekly Art Class and Bible Study group, seasonal Alpha, support groups, and so much more.
 Let us know what you have in mind.

 Monday-Sunday, 6:30-8:30 pm, come alongside one of our regular outreach teams and help to serve a hot meal, hand out desserts or drinks, provide support for the clothing truck, mingle with the crowd to offer companionship, join in with the music ministry or offer prayer support.
 Visiting group please no more than 12 people.

 ♥ Gifts in kind

 If your group is good at gathering supplies that would support our operations, let us know!
-The need to stock our shelves is there throughout the year, not just in the winter months.
-For an idea of what those shelves are lacking, download our most urgently needed supplies list.
+The need to stock our food and clothing shelves is there throughout the year, not just in the winter months.
+Here are some of the things you might consider for a clothes, blankets, food or supplies drive.

 ♥ Evening AOK

 During the school year (Oct-May), 6:30-8:30 pm, we encourage small groups of young adults (approx. age 18-24) to go out into the community and engage with people in small Acts of Kindness.
 Many of our street friends would admit to not having a single friend.
 That’s why our AOK teams offer conversation and encouragement, share hot chocolate and snacks as available, and where appropriate, refer people to access the NightShift outreach and Care Bus for additional support.
 AOK teams tend to comprise groups of university or college-age students under the supervision of a group leader (ratio 1:4 – that is, one adult for every four youth under the age of 19).
 For the 2016-17 school year we already have groups committed on Mondays, Tuesdays and Thursdays.